pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 * The `Money` clones should all disappear.

 One way to do this will be to use a new variable to store the amount of change needed.
-We'll declare this at the top of our program:
+We'll declare this at the top of our program, initialising it to `None` because when the program starts running, we don't know how much change will be needed.

 {{< commit declare-global-change-needed >}}